SDL-Hercules-390/hyperion/readme/README.MINGW.md

               *** IMPORTANT NOTE! ***

-Be VERY CAREFUL when modifiying the above "start rxvt..." line!
+Be VERY CAREFUL when modifying the above "start rxvt..." line!
 The actual .BAT file contains an embedded backspace character which does not appear on the above example statements!
 Do NOT use the above example statements as-is!
 Instead, use notepad